Find scholarships in Arkansas that fit your needs and learning goals by exploring the scholarship types listed below.

 An early admission status includes:

-The application for undergraduate admission serves as the scholarship application.
+The free application for undergraduate admission serves as the scholarship application.
 There is not a separate scholarship application to complete; however, an early admission status is required.
-An early admission file includes an application for undergraduate admission and current high school transcript with a qualifying GPA.
+An early admission status includes an application for undergraduate admission and current high school transcript with a qualifying GPA.
 The application for undergraduate admission and all supporting documentation must be on file by December 1 to receive priority scholarship consideration and February 1 for final scholarship consideration.
 For scholarships that have an ACT/SAT requirement, test scores must be on file for consideration.

-Find out more information at www.atu.edu/honors.
+Find out more information at Arkansas Tech University Honors

 While a FAFSA is not required for your scholarship to credit to your account, it is highly recommended that you complete the application to determine eligibility for federal aid such as grants, loans, and work study.
 The FAFSA may be required to determine eligibility for other funds, such as the Arkansas Academic Challenge Scholarship and Arkansas Tech Foundation Scholarships.
 Additional information about the FAFSA can be found online.